Who is Adam Rippon?

 “I’m like a witch and you can’t kill me.
 I keep coming back every year, and every year I get better,” Rippon told NBC’s Andrea Joyce after winning the 2016 national title.

-Rippon would make his Olympic debut in PyeongChang.
+Rippon will make his Olympic debut in PyeongChang.

 Outside the rink